fangqi-Zhu/fangqi-Zhu.github.io/_pages/about.md

 # 🔥 News
+- *2025.11*: Our paper, [WMPO](https://wm-po.github.io/), which explores VLA RL in world model, has been released! 🎉 Everything is open source!
 - *2025.06*: Our paper, [IRASim](https://gen-irasim.github.io/) is accepted by ICCV 2025!
 - *2024.06*: Our paper, [IRASim](https://gen-irasim.github.io/), which explores generative robot world models, has been released! 🎉 Everything is open source!
 - *2023.10*: One paper is accepted by EMNLP 2023!🎉